UKCloud/documentation/articles/openshift/oshift-how-monitor-cluster.md

 ### Enable Workload Monitoring

 By default, workloads are not monitored.
-However, cluster admins can enable monitoring for projects in the by following these steps:
+However, cluster admins can enable monitoring for projects by following these steps:

 1. Log in to OpenShift on the command line: